oracle/odpi/doc/src/public_functions/dpiPool.rst

 .. function:: int dpiPool_setTimeout(dpiPool \*pool, uint32_t value)

     Sets the amount of time (in seconds) after which idle sessions in the pool are terminated.
-Note that termination only occurs when another session is released back to the pool.
+Note that termination only occurs when the pool is accessed.
 A value of zero will result in no idle sessions being terminated.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.